Flevy Management Insights Case Study

 Audit Management System Overhaul for Construction Firm in North America

-There are countless scenarios that require Audit Management.
 Fortune 500 companies typically bring on global consulting firms, like McKinsey, BCG, Bain, Deloitte, and Accenture, or boutique consulting firms specializing in Audit Management to thoroughly analyze their unique business challenges and competitive situations.
-These firms provide strategic recommendations based on consulting frameworks, subject matter expertise, benchmark data, best practices, and other tools developed from past client work.
-Let us analyze the following scenario.
+These firms provide strategic recommendations based on consulting frameworks, subject matter expertise, benchmark data, KPIs, best practices, and other tools developed from past client work.
+We followed this management consulting approach for this case study.

 Reading time: 10 minutes